Single Euro Payments Area: Coverage

+Enlargement

+Several EU applicant states have expressed interest in applying to join SEPA.

+Bosnia and Herzegovina

+Bosnia and Herzegovina filed an application to join SEPA on 6 August 2026.
+In July 2026, the Parliament of the Federation of Bosnia and Herzegovina and the National Assembly of Republika Srpska passed legislation to align the country with SEPA regulations.

+Kosovo

+Kosovo intends to apply after passing necessary legislation.
+Kosovo's chief negotiator for EU accession Jeton Zulfaj stated that several laws needed to be passed by the Assembly of Kosovo in order to fulfill SEPA requirements, including the Law on Payment Services and Law on Preventing Money Laundering and Combating the Financing of Terrorism.
+As of July 2026 only the Law on Payment Services has been passed.

+Ukraine

+Ukraine as of December 2025 is working on legislation to align Ukrainian law with SEPA standards.

+Turkey

+In February 2026, Turkey was offered membership in SEPA by European Commissioner for Enlargement Marta Kos.
+In July 2026, Turkish Minister of Foreign Affairs Hakan Fidan stated Turkey was interested in joining SEPA and that related financial institutions are working on the issue, and Turkish Minister of Finance Mehmet Şimşek stated that Turkey has sent a letter of intent for joining SEPA.

 Charges

-SEPA guarantees that euro payments are received within a guaranteed time, and banks are not allowed to make any deductions of the amount transferred, introduced by a regulation in 2001.
+SEPA ensures that euro payments are credited within a specified timeframe, and prohibits banks from making deductions from the transferred amount, a principle established by regulation in 2001.
 Banks and payment institutions still have the option of charging a credit-transfer fee of their choice for euro transfers if it is charged uniformly to all EEA participants, banks or payment institutions, domestic or foreign.
-This is relevant for countries which do not use the euro; where domestic transfers in euros by consumers are uncommon, and inflated fees for euro transfers might be charged in these states.
-Sweden and Denmark have legislated that euro transfers shall be charged the same as transfers in their own currency; which has the effect of giving free euro ATM withdrawals, but charges for ATM withdrawals in other currencies used in the EU.
+This is relevant for countries which do not use the euro, where domestic transfers in euros by consumers are uncommon, and inflated fees for euro transfers might otherwise be charged.
+Sweden and Denmark have legislated that euro transfers shall be charged the same as transfers in their national currency, which has the effect of giving free euro ATM withdrawals, but charges for ATM withdrawals in other currencies used in the EU.

 In regulation (EC) 924/2009 (the Cross-border Payments Regulation), the European Parliament mandated that charges in respect of cross-border payments in euros (of up to EUR 50,000) between EU member states shall be the same as the charges for corresponding payments within the member state.
 However, the EU Regulation does not apply to all SEPA countries; the most significant difference is the inclusion of Switzerland in SEPA but not the EU.
 The rule of the same price applies even if the transaction is sent as an international transaction instead of a SEPA transaction (common before 2008, or if any involved bank does not support SEPA transactions).
 Regulation 924/2009 does not regulate charges for currency conversion so charges for non-euro transactions can still be applied (if not banned by national law).